riri-rari/BLRM-BR_BOIN-BF/BLRM+BF/README.md

 The function loops over all the computed a posteriori intervals and returns the probability index that maximizes it.
 It also checks if the potential probability is contolled for the EWOC (P(x >=0.35) > y, y = 0.75 currently): if the selected one is not okay with the toxicity check then the loop is entered again to find the second to maximum targeted interval.
 The loop ends either with a valid dose or with a NaN.
 The function takes in input a limit dose that can resize the vector of possible doses to be evaluated (applied with the backfilling).

-NOTE: the EWOC is defined to control the p(overtoxicity) to be less and equal to 75%.
-IF we say less than 25% than it is impossible to go on.
-Ask Alexandre
+NOTE: the EWOC is defined to control the p(overtoxicity) to be less and equal to 25%.

 ### compute_parameters()